deep-security/aws-config/README.md

 <tr>
   <td>dsTenant</td>
   <td>string</td>
   <td><i>Optional as long as dsHostname is specified</i>.
-Indicates which tenant to sign into within Deep Security</td>
+Indicates which tenant to sign in to within Deep Security</td>
 </tr>
 <tr>
   <td>dsHostname</td>
   <td>string</td>
   <td><i>Optional as long as dsTenant is specified</i>.
 Defaults to Deep Security as a Service.
-Indicates which Deep Security manager the rule should sign into</td>
+Indicates which Deep Security manager the rule should sign in to</td>
 </tr>
 <tr>
   <td>dsControl</td>